 …

 For example, an AP vendor (or an operator), that has one or more APs deployed at a certain venue (such as an airport or a hotel) can establish a business relationship with one or more cloud providers (such as the one that specializes in baggage tracking or logging of sensor data).
 The AP vendor (or the operator) can configure (default) rules at an EBCS proxy (which is affiliated with the APs at the venue) for providing the relaying service while additional (destination specific) rules are setup based on the service agreement with the cloud provider.
 Based on these rules an EBCS proxy determines whether to relay the HLP carried in an EBCS UL frame that it receives.
-For example, if it receives an EBCS UL frame containing a destination URI that is not part of any agreement, then based on local policies, it will not relay the HLP carried in the frame.
+For example, if it receives an EBCS UL frame [4032]with a destination that is not part of any agreement, then based on local policies, it will not relay the HLP carried in the frame.
 Similarly, if the authentication of the EBCS UL frame fails, then based on the relationship with the entity at the specified destination, it will not relay the HLP carried in the frame.

 11.55.2 EBCS addressing